-lifecycle-handler-name = "Class\Initialize" / "Class\Terminate"
+lifecycle-handler-name = "Class Initialize" / "Class Terminate"

-- A lifecycle handler declaration is a subroutine declaration that meets all of the following criteria: - It is contained within a class module. - It's procedure name is a fecycle-handler-name> - The <procedure-parameters> element of the <subroutine-declaration> is either not present or does not contain a <parameter-list> element
+- A lifecycle handler declaration is a subroutine declaration that meets all of the following criteria: - It is contained within a class module. - It's procedure name is a lifecycle-handler-name>

 - If a class defines a Class\Initialize lifecycle handler, that subroutine will be invoked as an method each time an instance of that class is created by the New operator, by referencing a variable that was declared with an <as-auto-object> and whose current value is Nothing, or by call the CreateObject function (section 6.1.2.8.1.4) of the VBA Standard Library.
 The target object of the invocation is the newly created object.
 The invocation occurs before a reference to the newly created object is returned from the operations that creates it. - If a class defines a Class\Terminate lifecycle handler, that subroutine will be invoked as an method each time an instance of that class is about to be destroyed.
 The target object of the invocation is the object that is about to be destroyed.
 The invocation of a Class\Terminate lifecycle handler for an object can occur at precisely at the point the object becomes provably inaccessible to VBA program code but can occur at some latter point during execution of the program - In some circumstances, a Class\Terminate lifecycle handler can cause the object to cease to be provably inaccessible.
 In such circumstances, the object is not destroyed and is no longer a candidate for destruction.
 However, if such an object later again becomes provably inaccessible it can be destroyed but the Class\Terminate lifecycle handler will not be invoked again for that target object.
 In other words, a "Class\Terminate" lifecycle handler executes at most once during the lifetime of an object.